Marvin1003/webpack-installer/README.md

 ## Info

-For now there is only one boilerplate - minimial - available.
+For now there is only one boilerplate - minimal - available.
 I will add more for different situation / libraries.
 I am also planning on adding a customize mode where you can create custom configs with the installer.

 ## Bugs